Herbertkartel/alx-low_level_programming/0x0B-malloc_free/README.md

-function that concatenates all the arguments of your program
+A function that splits a string into words